scottcolfer/scottcolfer.github.io/_posts/2020-12-24-ten-year-retrospective.md

 # 9. The Agile Manifesto is about behaviours, not software
 **Improvement**

-Join up the organisation to focus on users, worry less about being agile.
-Clearly describe the behaviours that make this work in my context.
+Join up the organisation to focus on users, worry less about 'being agile'.
+Clearly describe the behaviours that help my organisation to join up and focus on users.

 **Background**

 I’ve come to the realisation that the [Manifesto for Agile Software Development](https://agilemanifesto.org/) is not about software.
-It's really a manifesto for behaviours that allow us to cross boundaries to focus on the needs of users..
+It's really a manifesto for behaviours that allow us to cross boundaries to focus on the needs of users.
 I see a parallel in the notion of [soft skills](https://en.wikipedia.org/wiki/Soft_skills) by the US Army.
 Soft skills describe the social skills needed to lead groups, beyond those specialist skills needed to operate machinery.
 The Agile Manifesto and soft skills are both ways of describing general behaviours that help us in our relationship with our social environment.

-‘So what’, right?
 At its best ‘working with agility’ nudges us towards these positive behaviours that cross boundaries and help us to work together to serve our users.
 At its worse, Agile is a cult that erects more boundaries within an organisation and leads to a new tribe.
 So I think that clearly describing our ultimate goal (working together across silos to help users).
 And freeing ourselves up to describe the behaviours that help us to do this within our own context.
 Will help us to achieve the intent behind the Agile Manifesto without using it as an excuse to exclude people.

 **Progress**